-Sensitive data processed (if applicable) and applied restrictions or safeguards that fully take into consideration the nature of the data and the risks involved, such as for instance strict purpose limitation, access restrictions (including access only for staff having followed specialised training), keeping a record of access to the data, restrictions for onward transfers or additional security measures.
+Sensitive data processed (if applicable) and applied restrictions or safeguards that fully take into consideration the nature of the data and the risks involved, such as for instance strict purpose limitation, access restrictions (including access only for staff having followed specialised training), keeping a record of access to the data, restrictions for onward transfers or additional security measures:

-Customer Data subject to backup - due to nature of SaaS Solution and encryption involved the exact types of data Customer Personal Data cannot be conclusively established and may vary depending on the exact use case of the SaaS Solution.

-No sensitive data is required in order to use the SaaS Solution.
+N/A. However, due to nature of Solutions and encryption involved, the exact types of personal data cannot be conclusively established and may vary depending on the exact use case of the Solution.
+No sensitive data is required in order to use the Solution.

-Nature and purpose of the processing
+Nature and purpose(s) of the processing: